-From the foregoing, it seems reasonable to expect that regardless of the level of development of a mixed economy, the time horizon of plans should be a permanent feature of the planning process because of the envelope relationship among plans of different time horizons, i.e., longer term plans are implemented by medium term plans which are, in turn, implemented by short-term annual) plans.
+From the foregoing, it seems reasonable to expect that regardless of the level of development of a mixed economy, the time horizon of plans should be a permanent feature of the planning process because of the envelope relationship among plans of different time horizons.
 Put simply, an annual plan (the budget) without the underlying medium term plan will be rudderless.
 Similarly, a medium term plan without the underlying long-term plan will be rudderless.
 Rudderless plans imply breakdown in the planning system and a recipe for failure